-Enter a detailed explanation of how the fringe benefit costs were derived and allocated to the MCSAP project.
-Update - 5-3-2021: Based upon the increase in the award the line item for overtime was increased which resulted in an increase of the fringe for overtime from \$40,500.42 to \$78,975.82.
+Update - 5-3-2021 - Based upon the increase in the award the line item for overtime was increased which resulted in an increase of the fringe for overtime from \$40,500.42 to \$78,975.82.

-The fringe benefits expense of \$578,546.44 is necessary to maintain WV's MCSAP program and support the personnel (payroll costs) allocated in the budget described here.
+The fringe benefits expense of \$601,065.14 is necessary to maintain WV's MCSAP program and support the personnel (payroll costs) allocated in the budget described here.

-This expense provides for 42 Enforcement Officers, 6 Supervisors, 3 Managers, 1 Division Director, 1 Division Deputy Director and 9 Support Staff supported by this budget.
+This expense provides for 42 Enforcement Officers, 6 Supervisors, 3 Managers, 1 Division Director and 9 Support Staff supported by this budget.

-The items included as part of the fringe rate of 35.8% across the board include the following items:
+The items included as part of the actual fringe rate of 35.8% is an across the board rate, applied uniformly to all positions based on individual salary and includes the following items: